codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

       * **Path**: `.`
     1. Leave the other settings empty, and click **Next**.
     1. Specify the deployment settings:
       * **Source Namespace**: Define the namespace to which to deploy the application manifests.
 Because we want to enforce permissions, we will define `hulk-app-manifests` as the namespace.
-If the namespace does not exist, Codefresh automatically creates it.
+If the namespace does not exist, Codefresh will automatically create it.
       * **Allowed Clusters & Namespaces**: Select the relevant cluster and namespace to which to deploy the applications.
 Let's select `team-marvel-zone` as the namespace to deploy applications.
     1. Click **Create**.
   You have now created the Restricted Git Source.